Skip to main content

 Don’t try to smooth the sharp edges of your enamel with a nail file or emery board.
 Attempting to shave a chipped or broken tooth at home is dangerous and likely to cause more damage.

 Your dentist can do many things to treat a chipped tooth.
-And if you can’t reach their office right away, there are ways to relieve a sharp tooth at home temporarily.
+If you can’t reach their office right away, there are ways to relieve a sharp tooth at home temporarily.

 What to Do if You Have a Sharp Tooth